Lincoln Kirstein: Legacy

 English critic Clement Crisp wrote: "He was one of those rare talents who touch the entire artistic life of their time.
 Ballet, film, literature, theatre, painting, sculpture, photography all occupied his attention."

 Kirstein helped organize a 1959 American tour for musicians and dancers from the Japanese Imperial Household Agency.
 At that time, Japanese Imperial court music, gagaku, had only rarely been performed outside the Imperial Music Pavilion in Tokyo at some of the great Japanese shrines.

 Kirstein commissioned and helped to fund the physical home of the New York City Ballet: the New York State Theater building at Lincoln Center, designed in 1964 by architects Philip Johnson and John Burgee.
 Despite its conservative modernist exterior, the glittery red and gold interior recalls the imaginative and lavish backdrops of the Ballets Russes.
 He served as the general director of the ballet company from 1948 to 1989.

 Kirstein was among the public figures at the core of the effort to save Olana, the home of Frederic Edwin Church, before it was designated a National Historic Landmark in 1965 and subsequently became a New York State Historic Site.

 On March 26, 1984, President Ronald Reagan presented Kirstein with the Presidential Medal of Freedom for his contributions to the arts.

 Kirstein was also a serious collector.
 Soon after the opening at Lincoln Center of the New York Public Library for the Performing Arts, he contributed a significant amount of historic dance materials to the Jerome Robbins Dance Division.
 Before his death in 1996, Kirstein also donated his personal papers, artworks, and other materials related to the history of dance and his life in the arts to the division.
 Kirstein was also the primary patron of the artist Paul Cadmus, Fidelma's brother, buying many of his paintings and subsidizing his living expenses.
-Cadmus had difficulty selling his work through galleries because of the erotically charged depictions of working class and middle class men, which provoked controversy.
+Cadmus had difficulty selling his work through galleries because of the erotically charged depictions of working class and middle-class men, which provoked controversy.

+Kirstein was rendered in a variety of media by artists he was friends with, or supported in their careers.
+These include "Walking Man", by Gaston Lachaise, and "Dans La Nuit (1935)", also by Lachaise.

+In 2007, the Metropolitan Museum of Art presented A Tribute to Lincoln Kirstein (1907–1996) celebrated the centennial of his birth and his gift to the Museum of various artworks.
+The Museum of Modern Art (New York) presented an exhibition focused on Kirstein in 2019.